IBM-EPBL/IBM-Project-23251-1659874556/README.md

 Dashboard

         This page contains information based on data.
 In the upper section, four cards contain the total number of products, total locations, total sales and the number of product movements.

 Products

         On this page, users can add new products.
 It contains fields like Product ID, Name, Quantity, View Quantities, Edit, Move.

 Locations

         On this page, users can add new order entries.
 It contains fields location ID, location Name, Edit.

 Product movements

         This page lets users enter details of product movements Product Id, Name, From Location, To Location, Quantity, Date, Revert.

 Languages Used:

       •	Python

       •	JQuery

       •	HTML

 Databases Used:

-•	SQLAlchemy (for Managing Users)
+      •	MariaDB

-•	MySQL (for Managing Products)
+      •	MySQL

-Requirements
+Software Requirements:

+      • Flask

+      • Docker

+      • Kubernetes

 Python Packages:

       •	WTForms

-•	SQLAlchemy

       •	MySQL

       •	Server(Localhost)

       •	MySQL Server

+      • PyMySQL

+      • Flask

 Website Link : http://169.51.203.191:31392/